 To find your way around, you may want a Wisconsin DeLorme Atlas & Gazeteer, available from bookstores, sporting goods stores and Targets.

-If you have the 2004 edition, hang onto it; it shows the Rustic Roads.
+If you happen to have the 2004 edition, hang onto it; it shows the Rustic Roads.